Laserfiche/laserfiche-api-use-cases-dotnet/README.md

 ```

 These commands will install, compile, and execute this program which will print out various use cases defined in
 [Program.cs](./Program.cs).
-This utilizes both the repository and table APIs.
+This contains samples for both the repository and table APIs, but they can be run independently as needed.